7Block Labs

 2.1 Regular Security Audits

-• Utilize automated tools like MythX, Slither, and Mythril for ongoing vulnerability detection.
+• Make use of automated tools such as MythX, Slither, and Mythril for continuous vulnerability detection.

 2.2 Incident Response Planning

-• Develop a detailed incident response plan outlining steps for security breaches, exploits, or smart contract failures.
+• Create a thorough incident response plan that breaks down the steps you'll take in case of security breaches, exploits, or smart contract failures.

 Example: